AdobeDocs/adobeio-runtime/quickstarts/activations.md

 Every time an action is executed, an activation record is created.
 The activation record contains information that helps you understand what happened: activation ID (the unique indentifier), namespace and action name, logs (if any), response (a dictionary that contains the status, success, and result).

+## Activations TTL

+The activation TTL (Time To Live) is seven days.
+This is a system setting, not a user setting (it can't be changed by developers).

+Thus, if you don't see any activations or not seeing an activation you know that has happened, it could be that they happend more than 7 days ago.

+## Example

 Assuming that you&rsquo;ve invoked an action called `hello`, this is how you retrieve the latest activations:

 `wsk activation list`